apivideo/api.video-desktop-synchronizer/README.md

 [api.video](https://api.video) is the video infrastructure for product builders.
 Lightning fast video APIs for integrating, scaling, and managing on-demand & low latency live streaming features in your app.

+# Warning

+This project is still in the testing phase.
+The applications proposed for download should be considered as alpha version.

 # Project description

 This desktop application allows you to easily upload videos from a local folder to api.video.